Rocket engines may cause a rumble Saturday - Picayune Item

 “About 70 percent of the employees that work on these engines live in Mississippi and the surrounding communities around Stennis, so there’s absolutely a lot of pride in that.”

-The team that has worked on the test series includes a community of local employees and employees with Boeing, NASA and Aerojet Rocketdyne from across the nation, said McDaniel.
+The team that has worked on the test series includes a community of local residents and local employees with Boeing, NASA and Aerojet Rocketdyne from across the nation, said McDaniel.

 The pandemic has meant that employees need to adhere to COVID-19 guidelines like wearing face masks and maintaining social distancing in cramped work areas while maintaining the attention to detail it takes to work on rockets, McDaniel said.